Chase77777/AML_2019_Group3/README.md

 It turns out that smaller step size causes significantly longer path to reach the local minima -935.34 with 773 steps.

+Based on results of our experiments, the Adam approach has much higher computational cost compare to Momentum.
+With the same learning rate eta1(6.5) eta2(0.3） eta3（0.005) and same initialised weights at (400.1,400.1), it takes 1894 steps to reach the same global minima(-935.33) whereas momentum only takes 117 steps.
+This might due to the complication of the Egg holder surface contains multi-minima bottom points.

 # 3. Conclusion

 To conclude our experiment with gradient descent, we put Adam, Momentum and Plain Vanilla together and observe the performance.
 The result are recorded in the table and graph below.